mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 <a name="outline"></a>
 ## Outline

-In this tutorial I am going XXX
+In this tutorial I am going to present the application of three different methods for the analysis of introgression with SNP data: <i>D</i>-statistics obtained with the ABBA-BABA test, topology weighting with TWISST, and ancestry painting.
+As the use of phased data is recommended for analysis with TWISST, allele phasing with the software [BEAGLE](https://faculty.washington.edu/browning/beagle/beagle.html) ([Browning and Browning 2007](https://www.cell.com/ajhg/fulltext/S0002-9297(07)63882-8)) is going to be applied before this analysis.

 <a name="dataset"></a>